therabidbanana/linkedlist/readme.markdown

 This script brought to you by Hurricane Sandy.

-This script uses quite a few tricks learned from
+It uses quite a few tricks learned from
 <https://speakerdeck.com/jeg2/10-things-you-didnt-know-ruby-could-do>